milosgajdos/gosom/README.md

 [![Go Report Card](https://goreportcard.com/badge/milosgajdos83/gosom)](https://goreportcard.com/report/github.com/milosgajdos83/gosom)
 [![codecov](https://codecov.io/gh/milosgajdos83/gosom/branch/master/graph/badge.svg)](https://codecov.io/gh/milosgajdos83/gosom)

-`gosom` is an implementation of [Self-Organizing Map](https://en.wikipedia.org/wiki/Self-organizing_map) (SOM) in Go.
-In addition to the main program, the project provides some useful `Go` packages which can be used independently of the main program.

-The project provides an implementation of the two most well known training algorithms: `sequential` and `batch`.
-The `batch` training algorithm is faster than the `sequential` as it can be parallelized taking advantage of as many cores as your machine provides.
-The `sequential` algorithm is performed as its name implies, sequentially. `Batch` training provides a resonable approximation of SOM and thus its results can be less accurate than the ones produced by `sequential` algorithm, but still acceptable.
-You can find more information about SOM training algorithms [here](http://www.scholarpedia.org/article/Kohonen_network).
+This project provides an implementation of [Self-Organizing Map](https://en.wikipedia.org/wiki/Self-organizing_map) (SOM) in Go.
+It implements the two most well known SOM training algorithms: `sequential` and `batch`.
+The `batch` training is faster than the `sequential` as it can be parallelized, taking advantage of as many cores as your machine provides.
+However it can be less accurate as it merely provides a resonable approximation of SOM, but still acceptable.
+The `sequential` algorithm is performed as its name implies, sequentially.
+Because of its sequential nature it's slower than `batch` training, but more accurate.
+You can read more about SOM training algorithms [here](http://www.scholarpedia.org/article/Kohonen_network).

-`gosom` also implements various SOM quality measures that can help you validate the results of the algorithm.
-In particular the project implements `quantization` and `topographic` error to measure both the projection and topography as well as `topographic product` which allows to help to make a decision about the size of the SOM grid.
+The goal of this project is to provide an API to build SOMs in `Go`.
+The project also implements various SOM quality measures which can help you validate the results of the training algorithm.
+In particular the project implements `quantization` and `topographic` error to measure both the projection and topography as well as `topographic product` which can help you make a decision about the size of the SOM grid.

 # Get started